The 40 Greatest Teen Movies Ever—Ranked

-Within the last few years, TV shows have reinvented the way in which we treat teenage issues.
-The hit Netflix shows 13 Reasons Why and To All the Boys I’ve Loved are breaking new ground in the ways we discuss important issues such as bullying, suicide, the intensity of your first real crush, and the need to fit in—acknowledging the reality that navigating this stage of early adulthood isn’t nearly as easy as the rom-coms of yesteryear would have us believe.
+Within the last few years, TV shows have reinvented the way in which we approach teenage issues.
+The hit Netflix shows 13 Reasons Why and To All the Boys I've Loved are breaking new ground in the ways we discuss important issues such as bullying, suicide, the intensity of your first real crush, and the need to fit in—acknowledging the reality that navigating this stage of early adulthood isn't nearly as easy as the teen movies of yesteryear would have us believe.

 Can't Buy Me Love (1987)